secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Bash Scripting/Working Components/Conditional Execution.md

 if-elif-else.sh: line 8: [: HTB: integer expression expected
 Given argument is not a number.
 ```
 - We could extend our script and specify several conditions.
-This could look something like this:
+- This could look something like this,
 ```bash
 #!/bin/bash